odoo/o-spreadsheet/src/store_engine/docpoc.md

 To apply the CQS principle to stores, they should have the following characteristics:

 - **write-only methods** (commands): methods should never return anything, they can only update internal state.
-- **readonly properties** (queries): properties can never be changes by components directly
+- **readonly properties** (queries): properties can never be changed by components or other stores directly

 > Notes:
 >
-> - you can use javascript getters to have computed properties.
+> - you can have computed properties by using javascript getters.
 >
 > - if you are using TypeScript, `useStore` and `get` enforce these principles with the generic `Store` type.